ianrastall/text-utils/books/ada/book-ada-01.md

 ### 1.1.2.
 The Evolution to Ada 95, 2005, and 2012

 Ada's evolution has been driven by real-world feedback and emerging software engineering challenges.
-The language has undergone three major revisions (Ada 95, Ada 2005, Ada 2012), each refining its capabilities while maintaining backward compatibility—a testament to its stability and long-term design vision.
+The language has undergone four major revisions (Ada 95, Ada 2005, Ada 2012, Ada 2022), each refining its capabilities while maintaining backward compatibility—a testament to its stability and long-term design vision.

 #### Ada 95: The First ISO-Standardized Object-Oriented Language